HugoMVale/Fortran-C-interoperability/call_C_from_Fortran/README.md

 # Call C from Fortran

-These examples illustrate how to call C functions from Fortran, covering various scenarios including functions with scalar numeric variables called by value or by reference, explicit-size array arguments, struct arguments, and callbacks.
+These examples illustrate how to call C functions from Fortran, covering various scenarios including functions with scalar, explicit-size array, struct and callback arguments.

 ## Basic principles